Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “What …” said Biagino, his voice faltering.
 “I mean, who was it?”

 “It was no man, but it was Lord Adolfo.
 Twisted most foul, baring teeth, talons and horns.
-But still, Lord Adolfo.”
+Yet still Lord Adolfo.”

 Biagino could now hear the clattering of the bell-cart and the creaking of the wheels, and a familiar voice preaching Morr’s hatred of the walking dead.
 The light of the flagellants’ torches flickered into the room.
 Glad of the distraction, he turned to the window once more.

-His heart racing, Biagino watched and spotted Father Antonello (as usual) leading the little procession, sword in hand.
+His heart racing, Biagino watched and spotted Father Antonello (as usual) leading the procession, sword in hand.
 Behind him came the first of the flagellants garbed in priestly reds and greys.
-One had somehow set a burning crown of iron upon his head, and yet still walked beside the others – surely some sort of clever illusion.
+One had somehow set a burning crown of iron upon his head, and yet still walked beside the others.
+(Surely some sort of clever illusion?)
 Biagino was surprised that Antonello would stoop to using stage trickery.
 The other flames, born on torches, were real enough, as was the battered and bruised state of the self-tortured flagellants carrying them.
 The bell cart was decorated with pages of scripture and an inevitable hourglass.
 Two robed men struggled with all their might to push it.

 Biagino turned back to the room, his heart a little less troubled.

 “Thank you, master Carlo.
 Your report will be passed to those who need to know.
 You have done good service, and holy Morr will assuredly reward you.
 As promised, I will speak of you in my prayers.
 For now, however, make do with some broth and some ale.
 You’ll find both in the kitchen below, just tell the servants I sent you.”

 When Carlo had taken his leave Biagino looked at the mad rabble of flagellants processing along the street in the wake of the bell cart.
 He did not really see them, however, for his thoughts were elsewhere.